 Pete serves as the chief operating officer, chairman of the board of directors, and director of the Workers' Compensation Department of Marshall Dennehey Warner Coleman & Goggin.
 As well, he serves as a member of the executive committee, which is the governing body of the firm.
 In his capacity as chief operating officer, Pete is responsible for the day-to-day operations of the firm.

 Since 2002, Pete has also served as the director of Workers' Compensation Department, where he is responsible for the oversight of more than 35 attorneys throughout ten of the firm's offices.
-Previously, Pete served as the firm's first director of the Casualty Department.
-Over the years, he has developed extensive experience in the defense of a wide range of litigation matters including medical malpractice, municipal liability, employment practices litigation, motor vehicle, premises and products liability, etc.
+Previously, he served as the firm's first director of the Casualty Department.
+Over the years, he has developed extensive experience in the defense of a wide range of litigation matters including medical malpractice, municipal liability, employment practices litigation, motor vehicle liability, and premises and product liability.